cyberark/secretless-broker/demos/k8s-demo/README.md

 There are additional routes that are also available, but these are the two that we will focus on for this tutorial.

-Pet data is stored in a PostgreSQL database, and the application may be configured to connect to the database by setting the `$DB_URL`, `$DB_USERNAME`, and `$DB_PASSWORD` environment variables in the application's environment (following [12-factor principles](https://12factor.net/)).
+Pet data is stored in a PostgreSQL database, and the application may be configured to connect to the database by setting the `DB_URL`, `DB_USERNAME`, and `DB_PASSWORD` environment variables in the application's environment (following [12-factor principles](https://12factor.net/)).

-We are going to deploy the application with the Secretless Broker to Kubernetes, configure the Secretless Broker to be able to retrieve the credentials from a secrets store, and configure the application with its `$DB_URL` pointing to the Secretless Broker _and no values set for its `$DB_USERNAME` or `$DB_PASSWORD`_.
+We are going to deploy the application with the Secretless Broker to Kubernetes, configure the Secretless Broker to be able to retrieve the credentials from a secrets store, and configure the application with the `DB_URL` environment variable pointing to the Secretless Broker _and no values set for the `DB_USERNAME` or `DB_PASSWORD` environment variables_.

 ### Prerequisites